 Despite researcher’s awareness that there are no rigorous studies showing stress as a biological cause of infertility, many people have heard anecdotal stories about women who relaxed and got pregnant.

 I believe that this is because we only tell the stories we want to hear, and we may want to believe that stress causes infertility.
-This is because if stress is the problem, then we can actively work to combat our stress and succeed in having a baby.
+If stress is the problem, then we can actively work to combat our stress and succeed in having a baby.

 What Can We Do to Help?

-Instead of blaming women for difficulty conceiving, (which is what happens when we tell someone to just relax and they’ll get pregnant), we should instead provide them with support to cope with the anxiety that comes from the unfairness of infertility.
+Instead of blaming women for difficulty conceiving (which happens when we tell someone to just relax and they’ll get pregnant), we should instead provide them with support to cope with the anxiety that comes from the unfairness of infertility.

 - Just Relax and It Will Happen: A Debate on the Relationship between Stress and Infertility.
 (2017).